MYTHS & FACTS

 MYTH #1: My child will be isolated by not attending a conventional school.

 Nationally about 3.4% of students are homeschooled.
 The percentage in central Minnesota is likely higher because of many well-established homeschooling groups that provide activities, support, field trips, and more to families.
-For example, the group I founded five years ago, St. Cloud Unschooling Network, includes over 60 families and hosts themed events at the library throughout the school year as well as regular field trips all year long and outdoor adventures during warm months.
+For example, the group I founded in 2014, St. Cloud Unschooling Network, includes over 60 families and hosts themed events at the library throughout the school year as well as regular field trips all year long and outdoor adventures during warm months.
 Of course, families who participate in SHINE Together will have consistent, strong connections for their children in small groups as well.

 MYTH #2: My child will miss out on extracurricular opportunities by not attending a conventional school.